-Children are not small adults – which is why they should see a pediatric orthopedic specialist for sports injuries.
+Children are not small adults – which is why they should see a sports medicine physician for sports injuries.

 Whether playing sports, exercising, or having fun on the playground, sometimes children get hurt.
 At Shriners Children’s, we know children's bones, joints and muscles.
 We understand why injuries to growing bones and growth plates (the area where bones grow) need special attention.